 TAS has long worked on applications supporting quick mitigation of hazardous gas releases.
 When there is a loss of containment, quick detection, hazard assessment, and source location are key to mitigating the hazard.
-TAS business is to provide timely information giving notice when it happens, how big the problem is, and where it is located.
+TAS provides timely information, giving notice when it happens, how big the problem is, and where it is located.

-TAS has been developing and fielding systems to help detect and locate containment loss since our early years.
+TAS has been developing and fielding systems to help detect and locate containment loss since the early 1990’s.
 We quickly determined that although open path sensing was impressive, the systems needed to be integrated to make useful applications.
 This led to the early development of systems using integrated technologies to support release detection and location.
 TAS continues to make practical advances in these applications.

 Emergency Detection and Response

 Quick detection and location are paramount for hazard mitigation of release of industrial gases such as natural gas, volatile organics, toxic organics, HF, HCl, HCN, ammonia, chlorine, and others.
 Fast and reliable detection systems, effective information communication, automated reaction support, and even fully automated response all speed initiation of response and support mitigation decisions.
 TAS systems have helped save lives and millions of dollars in operations losses.
 TAS works with clients to design and implement these systems to meet specific near-field release detection and location for risk mitigation and loss prevention.